 Satellite Imagery

 Landsat 5 TM and Level 1T Landsat 8 OLI imagery was acquired from the United States Geological Survey’s (USGS) Earth Explorer for WRS-2 Path 39 Row 30 and WRS-2 Path 38 Row 30.
 Images from September 1990 were compared to imagery from September 2015 to produce a map that displays juniper expansion over the last fifteen years.
-Also a stand-alone map of current juniper stands has been produced locating dense juniper cover (phase three).
+Also, a stand-alone map of current juniper stands was produced locating dense juniper cover (phase three).
 Corrections for atmospheric effects were applied to the imagery using the Cos(t) model and calculations to derive surface reflectance from multispectral bands were computed using the IDRISI TerrSet Landsat archive import module.

 Classification sites

 Four classes of land cover were analyzed: bare ground, juniper mix, mixed forest and sagebrush/herbaceous.
-The juniper classification is an umbrella classification for all juniper species that occur in our study region; pinyon-juniper, Western Juniper, and Utah Juniper, and Rocky Mountain juniper.
+The juniper classification is an umbrella classification for all juniper species that occur in the study region; pinyon-juniper, Western Juniper, and Utah Juniper, and Rocky Mountain juniper.
 The mixed forest classification included: conifer, douglas-fir, pine, spruce, aspen, maple and mahogany.
 These points were digitized using 2013 NAIP (National Agriculture Imagery Program) imagery and correlated with 2014 Caribou-Targhee National Forest mid-level vegetation data from the US Forest Service Remote Sensing Application Center RSAC to correctly identify species type.
 The data consisted of 1,111 classification sites in total: 201 bare ground, 224 juniper mix, 433 mixed forest, and 253 sagebrush/ herbaceous.

 A classification tree (CT) analysis of these sites was used because it is a non- parametric data driven analysis allowing for the development of a decision tree training and model validation of this data set (Miller & Franklin, 2002).
 These sites were randomly divided up into a 60% training sites that were used to build the model and 40% test sites that were used to assess the accuracy of the model.